 Computer vision and AI is helping military and defense identify threats, mitigate risk and make more informed decisions faster.
 With computer vision, it’s become easier and significantly faster to extract actionable intelligence from large amounts of video, photos, audio and documents used in investigations, surveillance and criminal justice.
 CV is being used to automate targeting systems.
 With faster missile systems, reaction times must be faster than a human operator could provide.
 It’s also being used to process video footage from satellites, drones and other sensors at the edge which create large amounts of actionable data, which CV can help to process.

 Computer vision adoption is growing steadily.
-Be it video-detection systems in self-driving cars, 3D printing in manufacturing, healthcare or advanced sensors in defense and logistics, computer vision technology is playing its part.
+Be it video-detection systems in self-driving cars, 3D printing in manufacturing, healthcare or advanced sensors in defense and logistics, technology is playing its part.